International Handball Federation

 The International Handball Federation (IHF) is the administrative and controlling body for handball and beach handball.
 IHF is responsible for the organisation of handball's major international tournaments, notably the IHF World Men's Handball Championship, which commenced in 1938, and the IHF World Women's Handball Championship, which commenced in 1957.

 IHF was founded in 1946 to oversee international competitions.
 Headquartered in Basel, its membership now comprises 209 national federations.
 Each member country must each also be a member of one of the six regional confederations: Africa, Asia, Europe, North America and Caribbean, Oceania, and South and Central America.
-Dr. Hassan Moustafa from Egypt has been President of the IHF since 26 November 2000.
+Hassan Moustafa from Egypt has been President of the IHF since 26 November 2000.

 History

+The precursor to IHF, the International Amateur Handball Federation (IAHF) was founded in Amsterdam during the 1928 Olympic Games.

-The IHF was founded on 11 July 1946, in Copenhagen (Denmark) by representatives of eight national federations.
+The IHF was founded on 12 July 1946, in Palace Hotel in Copenhagen (Denmark) by representatives of eight national federations.
 The founding members were Denmark, Finland, France, Norway, Netherlands, Poland, Sweden, and Switzerland.
 The first president of IHF was Gösta Björk from Sweden.
 Björk was replaced in 1950 by Hans Baumann from Switzerland.
 In 1954, the first IHF Men's World Championship, was conducted under the aegis of the IHF, in Sweden with the participation of six national teams.
 In 1957, the first IHF World Women's Handball Championship was held in SFR Yugoslavia with the participation of nine national teams.
 Handball was included in the Olympic Games for the first time under the auspices of IHF in Munich 1972 (men's tournament) and Montreal 1976 (women's tournament).

 Structure

 Laws and governance

 IHF is headquartered in Basel, and is a federation established under the Law of Switzerland.

 IHF's supreme body is the IHF Congress, an assembly made up of representatives from each affiliated member association.
 Each national handball association has one vote, regardless of its size or handballing strength.
 The Congress assembles in ordinary session once in two years (odd years) after the IHF World Men's Handball Championship.
 The congress makes decisions relating to IHF's governing statutes and their method of implementation and application.
 Only the Congress can pass changes to IHF's statutes.
 The congress approves the annual report, and decides on the acceptance of new national associations and holds elections.
 Congress elects the President of IHF, its General Secretary, and the other members of the IHF Council.
 IHF's Council, chaired by the President, is the main decision-making body of the organisation in the intervals of Congress.
 The Council is composed of 18 people: the President, 5 Vice Presidents, and 12 members.
 The Council is the body that decides which country will host the World Championship.

 The President and General Secretary are the main officeholders of IHF, and are in charge of its daily administration, carried out by the General Secretariat.
-Dr. Hassan Moustafa is the current president, appointed in the year 2000 at the 28th Ordinary IHF Congress.
+Hassan Moustafa is the current president, appointed in the year 2000 at the 28th Ordinary IHF Congress.